huawei-noah/SMARTS/docs/sim/scenario_studio.rst

 Then click on map to start creating new edges and lanes.

-Edit existing map
+Edit existing Sumo map
 ----------------------

 "file" -> "Open Network..." to open an existing map.

 Click on the inspect icon to enable inspect mode